Optimal post-selection inference for sparse signals: a nonparametric empirical-Bayes approach: Efficient selection-adjusted inference

 However, following the logic that both \cite{pratt1963} and \cite{YuHoff} apply to the task of ordinary (non-selection-adjusted) inference, we need not restrict ourselves to confidence sets based on the unbiased test using equal-tail probability regions in $F_S(y ; \theta)$.
-In fact, we may generally choose a biased test of the form where $w \in [0,1]$ controls how $\alpha$, the total probability mass that falls outside the acceptance region, is split between the two tails of $f_S(y ; \theta)$.
+In fact, we may generally choose a biased test with acceptance region.

+where $w \in [0,1]$ controls how $\alpha$, the total probability mass that falls outside the acceptance region, is split between the two tails of $f_S(y ; \theta)$.
 This leads to confidence sets of the form $C^S_w(y) = \{ \theta: y \in A^S_w(\theta) \}$, which will retain nominal coverage by construction.
 We note that the choice $w=0.5$ recovers the equal-tailed UMPU test and thus the confidence sets from \cite{Fithian}; any other choice will put different probabilities in the left versus right tail.
 In fact, we are free to choose a different value of $w$ for each $\theta_0$ in Eq.~\eqref{acceptance}, and may tune these choices to reflect our prior knowledge.
 Specifically, we will find a form of $w$ to give the shortest confidence sets for $\theta$, in expectation under a prior $\pi(\theta )$.
-The result will be a function $w: \mathbb{R} \rightarrow [0, 1]$ that gives a different optional $w$ for each $\theta$, yielding a family of acceptance regions $A^S_{w(\theta)}$ and confidence set procedure $C^S_{w(\theta)}$.
+The result will be a function $w: \mathbb{R} \rightarrow [0, 1]$ that gives a different optimal $w$ for each $\theta$, yielding a family of acceptance regions $A^S_{w(\theta)}$ and confidence set procedure $C^S_{w(\theta)}$.
 Following \cite{YuHoff}, we call $w(\theta)$ the spending function, as it dictates how the acceptance region allocates, or spends, the Type I error rate~$\alpha$.

 The Bayes-optimal spending function is found as follows.
-First define the frequentist risk $ R(\theta; w)$ of a confidence-set procedure for $\theta$ to be the expected Lebesgue measure of that confidence region under $f_S(y; \theta)$.
+First, following \cite{pratt1961length} and \cite{YuHoff}, define the frequentist risk $ R(\theta; w)$ of a confidence-set procedure for $\theta$ to be the expected Lebesgue measure of that confidence region under $f_S(y; \theta)$.
 That is,